ADHD Is Not an Excuse — Ever

 Taking medication helps my eight-year-old’s symptoms, but we still have a lot of work to do setting his misbehaviors straight.

 My eight-year-old son Edgar does not always behave well.
-Neither do his brothers, but he has ADHD and they do not, so his behaviors and actions are under closer scrutiny than those of his siblings.
+Neither do his brothers, but he has attention deficit disorder (ADHD or ADD) and they do not, so his behaviors and actions are under closer scrutiny than those of his siblings.
 Though I might initially like to stomp my foot and say, “That’s not fair,” I think it actually is.
 As a teacher and a parent — as a human being — I have subscribed to the notion that fair is not everyone getting the same treatment, but everyone getting what they need.

 Edgar’s brothers’ behavior is generally not under anyone’s microscope because they are not currently going through a process of unlearning and relearning.
 Before Edgar’s ADHD diagnosis, and subsequent medical regimen, his transgressions did not respond to correction.
 You could tell him on Monday that he was not allowed to behave a certain way in a certain setting.
 By Wednesday, he either would have forgotten the conversation or impulsively repeated the undesirable behavior.

 Once medication was introduced, Edgar suddenly, and for the first time, seemed to understand his behavior and the ways it affected others.
 He used words such as “overreaction” to explain why he threw a pencil across the dining room when he learned we were having chicken instead of pasta for dinner.
 He, at last, seemed to understand the purpose behind the consequences.

 Despite a successful medical regimen, his prescription is far from a panacea.
 It is wrong for Edgar and us to see it as such.
 Medication is a tool that opens doors for him, but it does not excuse him, or his parents, from the work that needs to be done.